-Sujatha Fernandes is a Professor of Political Economy and Sociology at the University of Sydney.
+Sujatha Fernandes is a Professor of Sociology at the University of Sydney.
 She taught at the City University of New York for a decade and holds a visiting position at the Center for Place, Culture, and Politics at the CUNY Graduate Center.

 Fernandes has appeared widely in the media, including MSNBC, NPR, NY1, American Public Radio, BBC, CBC, Al Jazeera, ABC Australia, Radio Nation on Air America, the Michael Eric Dyson Show, GRITtv with Laura Flanders, Worldfocus with Martin Savidge, Columbia News Tonight, WBAI, WNYC, KALW’s Your Call, KPFA with Davey D, KERA’s Think, and Against the Grain on KPFA.
 She has appeared on international news stations such as Russia Today TV, CCTV America, and Spanish-language NTN24.
 She has been featured in New York’s Daily News and was the subject of a radio documentary on ABC Australia.
 Her work has been cited in the New York Times, LA Times, Christian Science Monitor, Chronicle of Higher Education, Foreign Policy, Al Jazeera English, and CBS News.
 She has lectured widely at many universities, museums, film festivals, music festivals, and conferences.

 Contact Sujatha Fernandes on firstname.lastname@example.org